Frequently asked questions

 Segment overlap - Examine the overlap of users and sessions between 2 or more segments

 Funnels allow you to visualize and analyze the journey user take through forms and applications.
 There are 3 different ways to visualize funnels in GA.
-You probably want the funnel visualization in Explore, but we have a detailed breakdown of all funnel options in GA.
+You probably want the funnel visualization in Explore, but we have a detailed breakdown of all types of funnels.

 A segment is a subset of your Analytics data.
 For example, of your entire set of users, one segment might be users from a particular country or city.
 Another segment might be users who purchase a particular line of products or who visit a specific part of your site.